AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 - Price Determination:
     - the price of the tokens in Uniswap is determined by the ratio of the two assets in the liquidity pool
-        - as more of one toke
+        - as more of one token is swapped, the reserve ratio shifts, changing the price